Erik Grönwall: After Idol

 Immediately following Idol, Grönwall released his debut single, "Higher", which debuted at number one on Sverigetopplistan.
-One week later, his self-titled debut album "Erik Grönwall" was released, which included songs performed during the Idol shows.
-The album made it right into the number one spot on Sverigetopplistan.
-The album has been certified with platinum.
+One week later, his debut album "Erik Grönwall" was released, which included songs performed during the Idol shows.
+The album reached the number one spot on Sverigetopplistan, and was certified Platinum.

 In 2009, Grönwall began working on his second studio album titled "Somewhere Between a Rock and a Hard Place" scheduled to be released on 2 June 2010.
 The lead single for the album, "Crash and Burn", was released on 19 April 2010.
-The album included songs written by Joey Tempest, Paul Stanley, Jörgen Elofsson, Nicke Borg, etc.
+The album included songs written by Joey Tempest, Paul Stanley, Jörgen Elofsson and Nicke Borg, amongst others.

 He made his acting debut in America in the live televised concert rendition of Andrew Lloyd Webber and Tim Rice's Jesus Christ Superstar as the apostle Simon Zealotes on 1 April 2018, Easter Sunday.

 H.E.A.T

 Following the departure of former vocalist Kenny Leckremo in 2010, Grönwall joined Swedish rock band H.E.A.T as lead vocalist.
 In 2012, they released the album Address the Nation.
 It was listed number one on the rock charts and was well received by critics.
 In 2013 H.E.A.T started recording their album, Tearing Down the Walls, which was released in 2014.
 The band subsequently started their tour with the album.
 They have played all over the world and been the opening act for bands like Scorpions.
 In late 2020, Grönwall left H.E.A.T after four albums with the band, and former vocalist Kenny Leckremo rejoined.